bullenweg/bullenweg.github.io/README.md

 Matt acknowledges the pain caused by Automattic employees taking his "alignment" offers.
 Matt plans to resolve this by poaching WP Engine employees.

-> I'll work on an official statement
+> ⁠I’ll work on an official statement.
+Probably after we do the hiring offer for WPE employees.
+We’re really short staffed at the moment!
 >
-> Probably after we do the hiring offer for WPE employees.
-We're really short staffed at the moment!
+> That may be awkward for someone who DM’d and will have a later last day (could be next year, even), but my priority is people staying, not people leaving.
+I’m hearing from people staying that they’re stretched thin right now, so we need to hire and ease that overload.
 >
-> That may be awkward for someone who DM'd and will have a later last day (could be next year, even), but my priority is people staying, not people leaving.
-I'm hearing from people staying that they're stretched thin right now, so we need to hire and ease that overload.
-It's not a time for a bunch of people to leave at once.
+> It’s not a time for a bunch of people to leave at once.
+>
+> So, I ask people to continue fulfilling their confidentiality and work contracts.

 Matt seems to suggest that some employees who accepted the alignment offer will be kept on ("will have a later last day").

+[antimattic.net](https://antimattic.net/index.php/2024/10/19/get-the-f-out-baby-please-dont-go/) has since provided more background on the above messages:

+> When asked if the offer was still valid he confirmed that it was.
+Shortly after he would board a flight to Hawaii.
+>
+> Other Automatticians had messaged him to accept.
+A single additional name would be added to the Access-Checklist P2.
+With no further updates many assumed that only two people accepted this offer.
+>
+> Slowly through calls, texts, and rumors word began to swirl that several other people had messaged him to accept the offer but the promised acknowledged response never came.
+The previous offer came the day ofter Mullenweg announced that going forward all resignations would be effective and have their access removed the same day.

 #### WP Engine file Motion for Preliminary Injunction